Mohammed Hassan Dhiya al-Din: Custodianship

 In 1948, a delegation from Mosul visited Karbala, after visiting Najaf to console the renowned poet, Muhammad-Mehdi al-Jawaheri on the death of his brother, who was killed during the al-Wathbah uprising.
 The delegation was hosted in Dhiya al-Din's famous garden.

 In February of 1952, the oil agreement instigated opposition parties to spark protests across the country, and so a march set out in Karbala, and the situation quickly escalated.
 Clashes between the people and the army turned violent, and so the army, on the orders of the governor of Karbala, Makki al-Jamil, climbed the walls of the shrines to establish control over the city.
 This did not go down well with Dhiya al-Din, so he ordered the police and army to immediately come down from the walls, as that will only make the situation worse.
 Tensions grew between Dhiya al-Din and al-Jamil, however al-Jamil ordered the forces down from the walls.
 The forces remained on he streets, and soon after, the protests were extinguished.
 This encounter caused a fringe in the relationship between Dhiya al-Din and al-Jamil, which led Dhiya al-Din to personally call the prime minister, Nuri al-Said telling him that either one of them will have to leave Karbala, to which al-Said replied: "You will remain, and Mekki al-Jamil will leave Karbala today!" al-Jamil was transferred on Tuesday August 18, 1952.

 Personal life

-Dhiya al-Din married the daughter of an affluent merchant from Kadhimiya, known as Mehdi Kadhim al-Astarabadi.
-His sister-in-law was killed along with Nuri al-Said (who was hiding in their house) during an attempt to flee Baghdad during the 14 July revolution.
+Dhiya al-Din married the daughter of an affluent scholar and mystic, known as Sayyid Ali al-Qutb.

 He had five sons, and it was his son, Badr al-Din (Badri) who succeeded him as saden of the Abbas shrine.